devall-org/expirable_store/README.md

 expirable :name do
   fetch fn ->
     # Must return {:ok, value, expires_at} or :error
-    # expires_at is Unix timestamp in milliseconds
+    # expires_at is Unix timestamp in milliseconds, or :infinity
     {:ok, value, System.system_time(:millisecond) + ttl_ms}
+    # or {:ok, value, :infinity} for never-expiring values
   end

   scope :cluster   # or :local